Welcome, and thank you for taking the time to read my profile.

 |Face to face counselling:||Yes|

-Tuesday and Thursday.
+Thursdays.
 Please contact me for available times.
 I also offer counselling in your own home (fees negotiated separately).
 Please call me to discuss your requirements.

 Types of client